-Desktop wallets are a great candidate for storing cryptocurrencies, and for using cryptocurrencies on the ever increasing amount of websites which accept cryptocurrency as a payment option
+Desktop wallets are a great candidate for storing cryptocurrency, and for using cryptocurrency on the ever increasing amount of websites which accept cryptocurrency as a payment option

 Wallets which are extensions within a web browser.
 These essentially turn your whole browser into a wallet, and allow for a whole bunch of exciting new use-cases.
 Currently this type of wallet is pretty new, but I am very excited for what will be coming in this space.

-In terms of security these shoul be treated like mobile wallets.
+In terms of security these should be treated like mobile wallets.
 Secure for most amounts, but avoid holding your life savings in them.

 Wallets accessible through websites and webapps.
 They usually secure your private keys behind a password and 2 factor authentication.
 These can be simple to use, but are generally not recommended for storing assets for long periods of time.